Genea Brice: Poetry

-In 2020 she performed at a rally against police violence in Vallejo.
+In 2020 Brice performed at a rally against police violence in Vallejo.
 In 2021 she performed at a virtual benefit for the Solano County Library Foundation.
 She also read at the Juneteenth flag raising at Martin Luther King, Jr. park in Vallejo, and at another commemoration of Juneteenth in Suisun City.
 She also performed with her successors at Alibi Bookshop.
 In 2022 she read in Fairfield at a Juneteenth event for the Solano County Library.
-In 2023 she helped high school seniors with a Black History Month poetry project.
+In 2023 she helped high school seniors with a Black History Month poetry project, and performed at the Cordelia Library for National Poetry Month, and at Alibi Bookshop for the Vallejo Poetry Festival.
+In 2024 she performed at a Black History Month event in Vallejo, an event promoting literacy in Fairfield, and at the Fairfield Library with fellow poets laureate.
+Brice performed at a Juneteenth flag raising ceremony at the Vallejo Museum in 2025.

+In 2025 the poets laureate of Vallejo celebrated the 10th anniversary of the poet laureate program.
+All five Vallejo poets laureate received recognition from the California State Legislature, Solano County Supervisors, Vallejo Mayor and City Council for their service upon the program's anniversary.
+A sampling of their work was also included in the anthology A Decade of Poetic Unity edited by D. L. Lang.